peske/lsp-srv/doc/generator.md

 }
 ```

-You can put this function in any file in your `lsp` package - generator will find it.
-After such implementation is
+You can put this function in any file in your `lsp` package and the generator will find it.
+After that, and after
-created, and after running the generator again, the generated code will contain:
+running the generator again, the generated code will contain:

 ```go
 func (s *Server) CodeAction(ctx context.Context, params *protocol.CodeActionParams) ([]protocol.CodeAction, error) {